GoaFan77/Enhanced4XModRepo/Readme.txt

 		- Fix a vanilla bug where Strikecraft can trigger Gas Giant AoE damage on Death.
 		- Fair versions of Alpine, Greenhouse, Moon, and Oceanic planets no longer can have planet bonuses.

+1.88	-Rebalanced resource asteroid yields.
+Less populated planets now have more resources.
+			-Tier 0 planets (Asteroid and Dwarf Planets) now have 4 resource asteroids.
+			-Most Tier 1 planets (Volcanic etc) now have 6 resource asteroids.
+			-Most Tier 2 planets (Ice etc) now have 4 resource asteroids.
-1.88	-Vasari Refinery is moved down a level to be unlocked at tier 2.
+		-Vasari Refinery is moved down a level to be unlocked at tier 2.
 		-Vasari Resource Extraction techs starting at tier 3 (all except the first 1) now give an extra 5% bonus to refinery income.
 		-Increased speed of Vasari Colony and Carrier capitalships from 450 to 500.
 		-Improved Ragnarov Titan durability upgrades to give bonuses equal to the Ankylon Titan.